In Memory of our 3 Squadron

 Son of Frederick and Laura May Ryan, of Woollahra, New South Wales, Australia.

-On 16/6/42 in Curtiss Kittyhawk I AL 145 on his third bombing and strafing mission of the day at 1620.
-He was thought to have been hit by flak north-west of El Adem.
-[From German records, he may actually have been shot down: Oberleutnant Hermann Tangerding of III/JG27 claimed a Kittyhawk shot down in flames and Feldwebel Walter Fink, also of III/JG27, claimed one that crash-landed.]
+On 16/6/42 Fred Ryan disappeared in Curtiss Kittyhawk I AL145 on his third bombing and strafing mission of the day, after taking off at 1620 [the same mission as Ross Biden - see above].
+Fred was thought to have been hit by flak north-west of El Adem.
+[But from German records, he may actually have been finished off by a German fighter after having been damaged by flak: Oberleutnant Hermann Tangerding of III/JG27 claimed a Kittyhawk shot down in flames and Feldwebel Walter Fink, also of III/JG27, claimed one that crash-landed.]

 Flying Officer George Alan Dougall, service number